Mizuho Securities Keeps Their Buy Rating on Aerie Pharma (AERI)

-According to TipRanks.com, Yang ‘s ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -7.1% and a 36.1% success rate.
+According to TipRanks.com, Yang is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -6.8% and a 35.2% success rate.
 Yang covers the Healthcare sector, focusing on stocks such as Freeline Therapeutics Holdings, Xeris Pharmaceuticals, and Sarepta Therapeutics.

-Currently, the analyst consensus on Aerie Pharma is a Strong Buy with an average price target of $27.25, representing a 55.4% upside.
+Aerie Pharma has an analyst consensus of Strong Buy, with a price target consensus of $27.25, which is a 69.3% upside from current levels.
 In a report issued on May 17, H.C.
 Wainwright also reiterated a Buy rating on the stock with a $29.00 price target.

 See today’s analyst top recommended stocks >>